 Bill Gasiamis 1:12:04

-It will just come as it comes just like the podcast did and then evolved from a few episodes every so often, to an episode a week.
+It will just come as it comes just like the podcast did and then evolved from a few episodes every so often to an episode a week.
 That’s kind of how everything else is coming up.
-I wanted to focus on this part of that conversation, because it’s an idea that it’s it’s a, it’s part of the story to sort of suggest to people who are doing tough in the very early stages of caregiving.
+I wanted to focus on this part of that conversation because it’s an idea that it’s a, it’s part of the story to sort of suggest to people who are doing tough in the very early stages of caregiving.

 Bill Gasiamis 1:12:36